horoiwa/alpaca/README.md

 # alpaca
-automated machine learning and experimental design for scientific discovery
+Pipeline tool of automated machine learning and experimental design by genetic algorithm for scientific discovery